shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 ### Task 3: Review Power Queries

 1. Let's look at Power Query to understand the data sources.
-From the ribbon select **Home -> Transform data.**
+From the ribbon select **Home -> Transform data**.

     ![](../media/lab-01/image18.jpeg)